Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 The Sequence Diagram above shows how the components interact for the scenario where the user issues the command `delete 1`.

->Note how the `Model` simply raises a `TaskManagerChangedEvent` when the Task Manager data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+>Note how the `Model` simply raises a `TaskManagerChangedEvent` when the Task Manager data is changed, instead of asking the `Storage` to save the updates to the hard disk.

 <br><img src="images\SDforDeleteTaskEventHandling.png" width="800">